Walter Egan: Music

+A new album is under construction in 2024 for release in 2025 provisionally titled ‘Magnitude’ to accompany an autobiographical book of the same name.

-Egan still records and tours occasionally with his early band The Malibooz, contributing extensively to their latest studio effort ‘QE2’ which was released just as the global pandemic took hold in April 2020.
+Egan not only records and tours as a solo artist but also with his early band The Malibooz, contributing extensively to their latest studio effort ‘QE2’ which was released just as the global pandemic took hold in April 2020.

 Game show appearances

 In 1985, Egan was a four-time champion on the game show Catchphrase.
 In 1986, he appeared as a contestant on the television game show Scrabble.
 During his introduction segment, Egan identified himself as a singer and songwriter.
 Host Chuck Woolery asked Egan to sing a bit from one of his songs, and he sang the main hook from "Magnet and Steel".
 Egan later appeared in two episodes of the public radio quiz show Says You! in 2018 when the show taped in Nashville.

 Recent and current projects

 In 2018 and 2019 Egan, along with producer Rob Corich and UK label Red Steel Music started work on new projects that encompassed a series of enhanced remasters each with bonus tracks and each release accompanied by at least one digital two track single, of which the B-sides are often non album releases unavailable elsewhere.

-Four back catalogue albums encompassing ‘The Meaning of Live’, ‘Walternative’, ‘Apocolypso Now’, and ‘Mad Dog’ along with two new EP’s ‘Hot Summer Nights’ and ‘Magnet and Steel’ have been released to date and more are under development for release in 2022.
+Four back catalogue albums encompassing The Meaning of Live, Walternative, Apocolypso Now, and Mad Dog along with two new EP's Hot Summer Nights and Magnet and Steel have been released to date and more are under development for release in 2022.

-During 2020’s worldwide lockdown this team also produced Egan’s highly acclaimed studio album called ‘Fascination’ which is based around the life and love of the world's most famous groupie, Pamela Des Barres.
+During 2020's worldwide lockdown this team also produced Egan's studio album Fascination, which is based around the life and love of the world's most famous groupie, Pamela Des Barres.

-Egan has recently completed a cover of the classic ‘Last Fair Deal Gone Down’ for inclusion on a forthcoming tribute to the blues genius Robert Johnson due for release in 2022.
+Egan has recently completed a cover of the classic "Last Fair Deal Gone Down" for inclusion on a forthcoming tribute to Robert Johnson due for release in 2022.

-Walter is currently working on a book covering his life story and it’s likely this will be accompanied with a CD of songs relating to his rock and roll stories.

-He was rumoured to be working on a new studio release for late 2022 and this had been tentatively been titled ‘Hard Summer Days’ but has now appeared to have been titled ‘Pluck!
-The album was preceded by a 2 track single ‘Dreams’ which is Walters interpretation of the Fleetwood Mac song.
-Accompanied by a video.
+He is currently working on a book covering his life story and it is likely this will be accompanied with a CD of songs relating to his rock and roll stories.
+He was rumoured to be working on a new studio release for late 2022 and this had been tentatively been titled 'Hard Summer Days' but has now appeared as 'Pluck!'
+The album was preceded by a two track single including "Dreams", which is Egan's interpretation of the Fleetwood Mac song.